Holiday sickness claims

-According to the Association of British Travel Agents, there has been a 500 percent increase in compensation claims for holiday sickness since 2013.
-In matters reported to us we have seen some behaviours that give us cause for concern.
+Following an increase in compensation claims since 2013, we have seen some behaviours that give us cause for concern such as:

 - taking on matters whilst lacking competence and skill in the area of law

-- failing to ensure that they do not accept cases from introducers who are cold calling or failing to verify the source of the referral
+- failing to make sure they do not accept cases from introducers who are cold calling or failing to verify the source of the referral

 - entering into improper referral arrangements and allowing their independence to be compromised by, for example favouring the interests of the referrer